1emvr/HexaneC2-pre-alpha/README.md

 The implant is not 100% undetectable.
 There are plenty of IOCs that are intrinsic to the methods applied (if you know them, you can change it) and network communication is completely naked at the moment.

-### Todo:
+### Priorities:
 - testing P2P communication
-- testing coff loading features
+- re-implement thread stack spoofing/ sleepobf
-- implement coff data cache
+- implement http listener
+- automation of infraC2
+- write documentation

+### Wish-List:
 - implement dll manual mapping: https://github.com/bats3c/DarkLoadLibrary
 - implement indirect syscalls/proxying through kernelbase/kern32
-- re-implement thread stack spoofing/ sleep obfuscation
-- implement external listeners/redirectors
-- porting entire server/listener from Go to Rust for stability
 - hashing process strings
-- write documentation
+- implement coff data cache